ahmedkaludi/push-notification/readme.txt

 == Frequently Asked Questions ==

-= How to install and use this Push Notification plugin? = After you Active this plugin, and go the push notification Options settings to setup options accordingly.
+= How to install and use this Push Notification plugin? = After you Active this plugin, and go the push notification Options settings to connect API accordingly.

 = How do I report bugs and suggest new features? =
 You can report the bugs for this Push Notification plugin [here](https://github.com/ahmedkaludi/push-notification/issues)